erik78se/charm-wireguard-sub/wireguard-sub/README.md

 Replace the **Endpoint** with the public address of the instance/unit.

-Then finally add your peer to the unit with
+Then finally add your peers to the unit with

     juju run-action wireguard-sub/0 add-peer publickey="YOURPUBLICKEY" endpoint="YOURENDPOINT:58570" allowedips="10.8.0.0/24" persistentkeepalive=15 --wait

+    or for a client-like configuration, leaving out the endpoint argument:

+    juju run-action wireguard-sub/0 add-peer publickey="YOURPUBLICKEY" allowedips="10.8.0.0/24" persistentkeepalive=15 --wait

 ## (Action) [add-peer](actions.yaml)
 Documentation on this action here: [actions.yaml](actions.yaml)

-    juju run-action wireguard-sub/0 add-peer publickey="LarqVX5tzZXZxFXRCnC/1TzNfncxtWSepA8ojntqVyw=" endpoint="10.51.45.42:58570" allowedips="10.8.0.0/24" persistentkeepalive=15 --wait
+    juju run-action wireguard-sub/0 add-peer publickey="LarqVX5tzZXZxFXRCnC/1TzNfncxtWSepA8ojntqVyw=" allowedips="10.8.0.0/24" persistentkeepalive=15 --wait

 ## (Action) [remove-peer](actions.yaml)
 Documentation on this action here: [actions.yaml](actions.yaml)